RaccoonCultSoftware/obs-recording-organizer/README.md

 1. Script detects your Window/Game Capture source
 2. Extracts the window/game name
 3. Cleans up the name (removes `.exe`, `UnrealWindow:`, `-Win64-Shipping`, etc.)
+4. Automatically finds all split recording segments (if using auto-split)
-4. Creates a folder with that name
+5. Creates a folder with that name
-5. Moves the recording into the folder
+6. Moves all recording file(s) into the folder

 ### Example Folder Structure